soif/domoticz_scripts/README.md

 ### Requirements

 - Domoticz
-- phpMyDomo (needed for some scripts using pmd actions)
+- phpMyDomo (needed for some scripts only when using pmd actions)

 ### Installation